 Unsold Stored Underground

 We learnt that low-price was the reason that a lot of ginger was not sold.
-In the previous season the market was very bad, according to him.
+In the previous season, the market was very bad, according to him.
 Rather than lose money Bah Khongji chose to retain the ginger rhizomes underground, to sell later.

 Keeping them underground keeps the ginger rhizomes from rotting.
-To retain freshness, they must not be washed, or exposed to moisture, we are told.
+To retain freshness, they must not be washed or exposed to moisture, we are told.
 Only the ones to be sold are first washed.

 Other Crops being Tried

 We pointed to clumps of bushes all over the field.
 Bah Khongji told us they were tapioca.
-He intended to plant more, along the borders, and across his fields on the slopes as it helps combat soil erosion.
+He intended to plant more, along the borders, and across his fields, on the slopes as it helps to combat soil erosion.
 He plans to grow yam too, planting them at the head and tail ends of the buns.
 There’s a good demand for yam and tapioca, we learnt.

 Bah Khongji’s technique is quite remarkable indeed.
 He uses no chemicals and burns no fields.
 He synergizes with Nature in letting microscopic and macroscopic organisms break down organic matter into perfect and complete plant food.
 Is this is not an extremely sustainable method of farming?
 At the same time gentle and harmless to the environment.
 And significantly inexpensive.
 What do you think?